 After being promoted into the Football League in 2011, the decision was taken to consolidate all these activities into a charitable trust, governed by a board of trustees.
 This Trust is now known as the AFC Wimbledon Foundation.

-AFC Wimbledon Foundation's Executive Director, Kay Skelton says that “the work of the Foundation in the local community epitomises the Dons' ethos; it now serves as one of the main providers of football coaching for kids in Merton and Kingston.
+AFC Wimbledon Foundation's Executive Director, Philip Rudling says that “the work of the Foundation in the local community epitomises the Dons' ethos; it now serves as one of the main providers of football coaching for kids in Merton and Kingston.
 It’s my job to lead the foundation team and harness the power of sport, in particular football, to engage the whole community and change lives.
-We are passionate about ensuring everyone has access to our projects regardless of their background
+We are passionate about ensuring everyone has access to our projects regardless of their background.

 "We are extremely excited by the opportunity to return to Plough Lane, which will help establish our main aim over the next 3 years which is Inclusion for all, whether that be sport participation, employability programmes, education and health projects or getting the opportunity to come to a game.
 If we Club Together we will continue to change lives!”